Find Affordable College Courses

 After completing their Associate Degree, precision metal working graduates from Clark College carry an average student debtload of $13,228.

-Everett Community College landed the #8 spot in the 2023 rankings for the best associate degree precision metal working programs.
-Everett Community College is a medium-sized public school located in the city of Everett.
+Everett Community College ranked #8 on this year’s Best Precision Metal Working Associate Degree Schools in Washington list.
+Everett Community College is a medium-sized public school located in the midsize city of Everett.

 Olympic College landed the #9 spot in the 2023 rankings for the best associate degree precision metal working programs.
-Located in the small city of Bremerton, OC is a public school with a small student population.
+Located in the small city of Bremerton, OC is a public college with a small student population.

 Precision Metal Working majors at OC take out an average of $15,822 in student loans while working on their Associate Degree.